Maikuolan/Common/_docs/NumberFormatter.md

 public function __construct(string $Format = '');
 ```

 To use the number formatter, you'll firstly need to instantiate it.
 You don't need to parse any parameters to the constructor, but it optionally accepts one parameter, `$Format`.
-The `$Format` parameter can be used to immediately set various commonly used values to the object's members during object instantiation (so that you won't need to set each definition manually).
+The `$Format` parameter can be used to immediately set various commonly used values to the object's properties during object instantiation (so that you won't need to set each definition manually).
 You can set these later though.
-More information about these members will be explained later in this document.
+More information about these properties will be explained later in this document.
 The currently supported values for `$Format` are listed in the table below.

 Value | `ConversionSet` | `GroupSeparator` | `GroupSize` | `GroupOffset` | `DecimalSeparator` | `Base`
 ---|---|---|---|---|---|---